Mathics3/mathics-development-guide/docs/extending/code-overview/evaluation.rst

 instance of an ``Evaluation`` is also supplied as a parameter in the call.

-There is a degenerate situation though where there is no rule rewriting, or apply methods involved.
+There is a degenerate situation though where there is no rule rewriting, or evaluation methods involved.
 Here the instance method's *evaluate()* method is called.
 This is used when a function has no parameters or arguments.
 This kind of thing happens when a constant or variable name is used; here the variable name is prefaced with a